zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/command-interception-in-ef-core.md

 }
 ```

 This code writes commands and queries on the Console Window.
-The `DbCommandInterceptionContext` currently have the followings properties:
+The `DbCommandInterceptionContext` currently have the following properties:

  - DbContext
  - Result (populated only on "Executed" event)
- - EventData which contains all informations about this event.
+ - EventData which contains all information about this event.

 ## Register Interceptor